rare-beauty/makeup-website/README.md

 - **Resource Group:** defines the resource group for all Azure resources used by this project.
 - **Virtual Network and subnets:** a VNet and subnets to host the AKS cluster and other services.
 - **Azure Container Registry (ACR):** used to store container images.
 The ACR module sets `admin_enabled = false` to disable the registry’s admin account.
-Microsoft notes that the admin account is meant for single‑user testing; sharing the admin credentials with multiple users is not recommended【41616245198294†L94-L119】.
+Microsoft notes that the admin account is meant for single‑user testing; sharing the admin credentials with multiple users is not recommended.
 Instead, we rely on Microsoft Entra identities (service principals or managed identities) to access the registry.
 - **Azure Key Vault:** used to store secrets such as database passwords.
-The AKS cluster (or its managed identity) is assigned the **Key Vault Secrets User** role so it can read secret values【707466069183101†L140-L147】.
+The AKS cluster (or its managed identity) is assigned the **Key Vault Secrets User** role so it can read secret values.
 - **Azure Kubernetes Service (AKS) cluster:** hosts the micro‑services described in the `src/` folder.
-The cluster’s kubelet identity is granted the **AcrPull** role, allowing the nodes to pull images from ACR【321986890093608†L404-L413】.
+The cluster’s kubelet identity is granted the **AcrPull** role, allowing the nodes to pull images from ACR.
 The cluster is also given the **Key Vault Secrets User** role as mentioned above.
 - **RBAC assignments:** two role assignments are created in Terraform:
-  1. **AcrPull:** grants the AKS cluster read‑only access to pull container images from the registry【321986890093608†L404-L413】.
+  1. **AcrPull:** grants the AKS cluster read‑only access to pull container images from the registry.
-  2. **Key Vault Secrets User:** allows the cluster to read secrets from Key Vault【707466069183101†L140-L147】.
+  2. **Key Vault Secrets User:** allows the cluster to read secrets from Key Vault.
 Without this assignment the cluster would not be able to retrieve certificates or secrets.

 By modularising the infrastructure and assigning only the minimum required roles, we reduce the attack surface while keeping the configuration DRY (Don’t Repeat Yourself).
-Disabling the ACR admin user avoids accidental use of shared registry credentials【41616245198294†L94-L119】.
+Disabling the ACR admin user avoids accidental use of shared registry credentials.

 ## Infrastructure summary